-According to Forbes, student loan debt in 2020 reached an all time high of $1.6 trillion, with 45 million borrowers owing approximately $32,731 each.
 While students may have plans to repay their loans by securing a great job soon after graduation, this doesn’t always happen.
-In fact, CNBC reports that 1 million students end up defaulting on their loans each year.
+CNBC reports that more than a million students end up defaulting on their loans each year.
 That figure is expected to jump to 40% of borrowers by 2023, which would equate to 18 million loans in default.

 So, what happens when a student fails to repay their loan?
-Can the student get arrested for skipping out on their payments?
-Let’s dive a little deeper into the issue to uncover the facts.
+Can you get arrested for skipping out on your payments?
+Let’s take a closer look.

-Although early America had laws that allowed for the jailing of anyone who didn’t, or wasn’t able to, pay their debts, the practice was outlawed in 1833.
+Although in its early days America had laws that allowed for the jailing of anyone who couldn’t — or wouldn’t — pay their debts, the practice was outlawed in 1833.
 There are no more debtor’s prisons in this country.
-If you head to the U.S. Department of Education’s website, you’ll clearly read that “going to jail” is not a consequence of failing to pay your student loans.
+If you head to the U.S. Department of Education’s website, you’ll learn that “going to jail” is not a consequence of failing to pay your student loans.

 Typically, graduates are expected to begin making their student loan payments six months after graduation.
-This gives the graduate time to land a job and get on their feet.
+This gives most people time to land a job and get on their feet.
 Most likely, the loan requires monthly payments.
 The payment date for the loan is always clearly listed on the payment coupon.
 When the lender does not receive the payment by the due date, the loan becomes delinquent.

 The first consequence for borrowers comes after the student loan has been delinquent for more than 90 days.
-This is when the lender reports the non-payment to the three major national credit bureaus, which results in the lowering of your credit score.
-A low credit score makes it hard to qualify for an auto loan, as well as a mortgage.
-Some landlords also check an applicant’s credit score before approving them for a rental, so you can see how not keeping up with your student loan can affect other areas of your finances.
+This is when the lender reports the non-payment to the three major national credit bureaus — Experian, TransUnion and Equifax.
+This will lower your credit score.
+A low credit score makes it hard to qualify for other loans, such as auto loans and mortgages.
+Some landlords also check an applicant’s credit score before approving them for a rental, so you can see how not keeping up with your student loan can hurt you down the road.

 If a lender opts to sue you and you choose not to show up to your initial court date, the judge may rule against you in your absence.
 You will be responsible to follow any rulings made by the judge.
 If you don’t, you could be found in contempt of court and have a warrant issued for your arrest.

-Start off contacting your lender to see if you can negotiate a lower monthly payment that is more in line with what you can afford.
+Start off by contacting your lender to see if you can negotiate a lower monthly payment that’s more in line with what you can afford.
 You’d be surprised how many lenders are willing to work with borrowers.
-They’d rather collect some money then no money at all.
+They’d rather collect some money than no money at all.

 If you have a federal student loan, you can contact the lender and request to be put on an income-driven repayment plan.
 You’ll need to demonstrate a financial need; however, those who qualify will have their monthly loan payment adjusted based on their income.
 Not only does that mean a lower monthly payment, but also the possibility of having any remaining debt on the loan forgiven after 20 to 25 years.